onecompiler/cheatsheets/racket.md

 ## Variables

-Both let and define can be used
+Both let and define can be used to define variables.

 ```racket
 (let ([id value-expression] ...) body ...+)